 Welcome to my blog!

-My name is Caitlin and I’m a 23 year old MRes Graduate.
+My name is Caitlin and I’m a 25 year old MRes Marine Biology graduate.
 I have a strong desire to make a positive mark on our planet.
 Whether it be by helping out other people, by actively trying to make a change in my own life or educating others on what they can do to help our little blue.

 My goal in life is to educate the world (well… as many people as I can), about our wonderful planet and the world beneath the oceans.
 I hope to do this through both an academic career and through science communication.
 I aspire to complete a PhD, and be the best scientist I possibly can be, whilst also maintaining a platform that people from non-scientific backgrounds can understand and enjoy.
 I’d one day like to write for National Geographic and BBC Earth too!